-Kate McMordie Stoughton, Pacific Northwest National Laboratory, U.S. Department of the Energy Read Bio
+Kate McMordie Stoughton, Pacific Northwest National Laboratory, U.S. Department of Energy Read Bio

-Kate McMordie Stoughton is a water efficiency engineer with Pacific Northwest National Laboratory, specializing in federal water management.
+Kate McMordie Stoughton is a senior technical advisor with Pacific Northwest National Laboratory, specializing in federal water management.
 Ms. Stoughton currently leads the water efficiency team for PNNL.
-In addition, Ms. Stoughton provides water management expertise to federal programs such as DOE Federal Energy Management Program Water Efficiency program, the Army, and General Services Administration.
+In addition, Ms. Stoughton provides water management expertise to federal programs such as DOE Federal Energy Management Program Water Efficiency program and the Department of Defense.
 Ms. Stoughton's work includes the development of strategic plans for water management at federal sites, technology evaluations and demonstrations, training, and federal policy guidance in water management.
-Ms. McMordie holds a B.S. in Civil Engineering from the University of Colorado.
+Ms. Stoughton holds a B.S. in Civil Engineering from the University of Colorado.

 By completing this course you will learn to: